Written by Shef

 - Tasmania East Coast road trip Hobart – 2 to 3 days

-- Tasman peninsula itinerary – 3 days
+- Tasman peninsula itinerary – 3 to 7 days

 - Tasmania East Coast road trip Hobart- Launceston – 7 to 10 days